dotnet/ai-samples/src/getting-started/README.md

 # Getting Started

-These samples demonstrates how to use the Azure OpenAI with a `gpt-35-turbo` model, from a simple .NET 8.0 console application.
+These samples demonstrates how to use the Azure OpenAI with a `gpt-35-turbo` and `dall-e-3` models, from a simple .NET 8.0 console application.
 It consists of a simple console applications, running locally, that will send request to an Azure OpenAI service deployed in your Azure subscription.

 Everything will be deployed automatically using the Azure Developer CLI.